-The Double Bent Strip forming the bearing 2 for the driving Rod is bolted to the plate by two 1⁄2" Bolts, the shanks of which enter holes in the Contrate Wheel 3 and so prevent the latter from rotating.
+The Double Bent Strip forming the bearing 2 for the driving Rod is bolted to the plate by two $\frac{1}{2}$ " Bolts, the shanks of which enter holes in the Contrate Wheel 3 and so prevent the latter from rotating.

 It will be found that the secondary shaft 5 rotates twice as fast as the driving Rod carrying the handle 1.
-Alternatively, by using the Rod 5 as the driving shaft, a 2:1 reduction gear will be obtained, for the 2" Rod will revolve once only to every two revolutions of the Rod 5.
+Alternatively, by using the Rod 5 as the driving shaft, a one in two reduction gear will be obtained, for the 2" Rod will revolve once only to every two revolutions of the Rod 5.
 By repeating the device two or three times in a straight line, a very compact transmission gear may be obtained.